manuEbg/NNHelferlein.jl/README.md

 # Installation

 The package is not yet released!
-Pleas install the legacy project at
+Please install the legacy project at
 <https://github.com/andreasdominik/NNHelferlein.jl>.

 ```Julia